Chrismettal/Grass/README.md

 - Either create a Python venv or be prepared to `--break-system-packages`

-- Install [Adafruit Blinka](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) on your Pi
+- Install [Adafruit Blinka](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) for our sensor dependencies

 - Run `sudo apt install ffmpeg libsm6 libxext6` to get OpenCV dependencies